What is a crossbite and how is it treated?

-Crossbite is one of the most common types of dental malocclusion.
-It can not only cause physical changes, but can also lead to problems with chewing, the gums and bruxism.
+A crossbite is a common problem, and one of the most common types of dental malocclusion that dentists see in their patients.
+It can cause physical changes in the jawline, asymmetry in the face.
+It can also lead to problems with chewing, the gums and bruxism.

-Before we start getting into the subject, it is important to clarify what crossbite is in order to avoid confusion with other types of malocclusion.
-Crossbite, also known as reverse bite, is a type of malocclusion that occurs when the teeth of the upper arch overlap with the teeth of the lower arch.
 In a correct bite, the teeth of the upper arch bite slightly outside those of the lower arch.
 Therefore, when the opposite occurs we refer to it as a case of crossbite.
-A crossbite can affect a single tooth, several teeth or all of them.
+When teeth and jaws don't align correctly, it can affect a single tooth, several teeth or all of them.

 Different types of crossbite

-There are different types of crossbite, depending on the part of the mouth where the occlusion problem occurs or where the malocclusion originates from.
-Below we will look at the different types of crossbite malocclusion that exist:
+Depending on the part of the mouth where the occlusion problem occurs, you can identify different types of crossbite.
+Below we will look at the different types of malocclusion that exist:

 Types of crossbite according to where it occurs

 The first way that different types of crossbite can be classified is according to the part of the mouth in which the malocclusion is located.
-According to this classification it can be: an anterior crossbite, posterior crossbite, unilateral or bilateral.
+According to those classifications, there are several crossbites including: an anterior crossbite, posterior crossbite, unilateral or bilateral.

 Anterior crossbite